 We were excited to try over 15 different types of cheese beginning with some mild varieties and fetas and moving to heavily flavored cheeses.
 Some of my favorites included Graviera that was aged only 1 year from Naxos and a Kaseri, a creamy, mild, mostly sheep’s milk, semi-hard cheese not too unlike a sharp cheddar.
 Another one I enjoyed was a Nigella seed studded cheese also from Naxos that was dry and crumbly but had a very floral flavor.
 There were ones that I didn’t particularly like such as a Manoura Sifno Gylomeni, a full fat sheep’s milk hard cheese aged in wine sediments (Lees) from the island of Sifnos that really had an overpowering pungent flavor.
 There was also a Melipasto, a sea-washed cheese made on the island of Limnos that had been soaked in honey.
 The sweetness of the honey didn’t even tame the peppery flavor of this hard cheese.
 It was really too hot and spicy for my tastes.
 Artisanal cheeses aside, one of my favorites was the regular packaged feta cheese that we enjoyed every day, Plataion brand, which can be found in the grocery store.
 It’s mild, not too salty and perfect for just eating with just about everything.

 While we were trying cheeses, the red wine was flowing and some lovely varieties passed through our lips.
 I especially enjoyed the Paros Moraitis and the Estate Theodorakakos Mavroudi wines.
-I hope that I will be able to find them here.
+I hope that I will be able to find them here in NYC.

 Needless to say, I slept very well that night.